Line 6 Finch West: Finch station to Don Mills station

-In May 2009, Metrolinx proposed that the line be extended from Finch station along Finch Avenue East and Don Mills Road into Don Mills station to connect with the Sheppard East LRT and Line 4 Sheppard and create a seamless crosstown LRT line in northern Toronto to parallel the Eglinton Crosstown LRT (later renamed Line 5 Eglinton) in central Toronto.
-The TTC said that a planning study would have commenced in 2010.
+In May 2009, Metrolinx proposed that the line be extended from Finch station along Finch Avenue East and Don Mills Road into Don Mills station and Fairview Mall.
+This would connect the line to the Sheppard East LRT and Line 4 Sheppard, and create a seamless crosstown LRT line in northern Toronto to parallel the Eglinton Crosstown LRT in central Toronto.
+The TTC said that a planning study would start in 2010.
+The extension would serve the main campus of Seneca Polytechnic (formerly Seneca College) – Newnham Campus – on Finch Avenue between Don Mills Road and Highway 404.

+On March 20, 2024, City of Toronto staff presented a report to city council on corridor evaluation results for the prioritization of planned higher-order transit projects which advised, instead of the above proposal, implementing bus rapid transit on Finch Avenue from: